Sudan police disperse protesters with tear gas on sixth day of unrest

 One of Sudan’s top opposition parties, Umma, backed the plans.
 Its leader Sadiq al-Mahdi, Sudan’s last democratically elected prime minister until he was overthrown by Bashir in a coup in 1989, returned to Sudan on Wednesday and addressed thousands of supporters, calling for a democratic transition.

+Since the demonstrations started spreading on Wednesday, police have dispersed protesters with tear gas as well as using live ammunition in some cases, residents say.
+Authorities have shuttered schools and declared states of emergency and curfews in several states.

-Reporting by Ali Mirghani and Hesham Hajali; Writing by Yousef Saba; Editing by Peter Graff
+Writing by Yousef Saba; Editing by Peter Graff